Frequently Asked Questions

 The Faculties of Medicine, Law, Dentistry and the College of Pharmacy are officially exempt from the new regulation and will not be using the SDA forms.

-Do I need to implement the regulation in 2018 spring and summer courses?
+Do I need to implement the regulation in 2018 fall courses?

 The SDA is available for use; however, full implementation and central tracking of absences is not expected until the fall term.

 Students are required to confirm if the self-declaration of absence option is available to them by checking with their instructor(s) or referring to their faculty, college, school, instructor-specific, or course-specific syllabi and guidelines, and work-integrated learning handbook policies.